 We essentially have two separate issues to unravel in this conversation.
 We’ll start with the first, which is the “thirty days ago” scenario for a marijuana drug test.
-The second, proving impairment, will be featured in a future blog post.
+The second – a moment of opportunity is covered below.

 One of the most widely misunderstood and often repeated myths is that one-time marijuana use can show up on a drug test thirty days later.
 This is tantamount to the ultimate trick-question.
 Far more people fail to see the problems with the statement than those who might fail the drug test.

 The key tricky phrase is “one-time use”.
 The one-time user of cannabis is NEVER going to fail a drug test thirty days later.
 Not in urinalysis, not in hair, not in oral fluid, nor any other means of drug testing.
 When using the standard cut-off levels, nearly all urine drug tests will be negative 3-5 days following use.

 The confusion comes from chronic marijuana use.
 Those who partake of marijuana products with regularity (daily to weekly) are considered chronic or heavy users.
 The chronic user experiences saturation of Carboxy-THC which saturate the fat cells, to include the brain.

 When the heavy user ceases cannabis usage it could take weeks for the THC to leave the system and for that individual to produce a clean drug test result.